 The secret to making fluffy rolls is using good quality yeast.
 And to check if that is the case, you have to add it to lukewarm water together with a bit of sugar and flour and let it sit for about 10 minutes.

 It should form a bubbly foam, meaning that the yeast is active and the dough will double its size the way it should.
 If after the 10 minutes the yeast does not look like in the right-hand side of the photo below, you have to try again from scratch.

 I did once bake even if the yeast did not get foamy, l thought that shouldn’t make such a big difference, but, guess what, it did.
 The dough didn’t rise much, and the rolls ended up a bit dry, and nowhere near as fluffy.
 Lesson learnt!
 No skipping important steps in baking, shortcuts might work somewhere else, but not here.

-How to make dough for the pumpkin pie cinnamon rolls
+How to make dough

 Now, you won’t believe how little sugar you need for these pumpkin pie cinnamon rolls, since the pumpkin is naturally sweet, I personally don’t add more than two tablespoons to the dough, and one tablespoon to the filling.